Terms & Conditions

 Agreement is defined in clause 1.1.

-Centrus360 means Centrus360 Technologies Limited, a company incorporated in England and Wales under company number 16487337 whose registered office is at Wimbledon Quarter, 4 Queen's Road, London England SW19 8ND.
+Centrus360 means Centrus360 LLP, a Limited Liability Partnership incorporated in England and Wales under company number OC457899 and whose registered office is at Wimbledon Quarter, 4 Queen’s Road, London England SW19 8ND.

 Contract Year means a 12-month period beginning on the date the Customer first purchased the Services.